Access the Series: Enrolling now inย The Estate Registry. โ†’

 Incorporating Dijon mustard into a wine reduction to create a lush, glossy pan sauce

-An essential culinary masterclass on deglazing fond into a rich, glossy reduction, complete with a bright white wine and herb variation.
+An essential culinary on deglazing fond into a rich, glossy reduction, complete with a bright white wine and herb variation.

 Prep Time 5 minutes